Home | Manufacturers | Resources | Storefront | FAQs | About

 PC Board Mounting Screws

 The Tube PC board is now loose.
-You needn't disconnect every cable from it, just enough to turn it over.
-Most solder points and circuitry are on the hidden side.
+You needn't disconnect every cable from it, just enough to flip over the PC board.

-On the right, red tape marks the 7-Watt, 270-Ohm resistor that will be replaced by a choke.
+In this photo, red tape marks the 7-Watt, 270-Ohm resistor that will be replaced by the new choke.
 The resistor is designated as either R63 or R71.

 Dropping Resistor

-People sometimes snip out parts like R71 or C17 instead of turning over the board and properly desoldering them.
-This isn't always a great idea if you want to solder in a new part.
+People will sometimes snip out parts like R71 instead of desoldering and soldering them from below.
+This isn't usually a great idea.

 Treble Bleed Capacitor

-That's because there's unseen solder on the board's other side.
-In this photo, purple dots mark the solder points of C17.
+That's because there's unseen solder on the board's other side, as seen here.

-When soldering from above, this solder can melt and drip off the circuit foil, leaving a weak connection.
-Too much solder can also drop down and cause a short circuit to the chassis.
+When soldering from above, this solder can drip downward, leaving a weak connection or shorting out to the chassis.

 Solder Side of the Tube PC Board